Use of information

 Intellectual Property

-The Provost will take all reasonable steps to fairly and transparently allocate the benefits of the New Intellectual Property Rights to all parties with an interest.
+The Provost will take all reasonable steps to fairly and transparently allocate the benefits of the Intellectual Property Rights to all parties with an interest.

 All students are reminded of their responsibility to abide by the Intellectual Property Policy of the University, which they accept by enrolling at the University.
 In particular, staff and students are bound by obligations of confidentiality in relation to Intellectual Property Rights or other commercially-sensitive information they become aware of during their work or study at the University.
 In addition, staff and students may be bound by contractual obligations with third parties relating to their research or study.